Timeline of Events

 College students from across the country will spend two days in Philadelphia, delving into issues of equality and women's rights, and learning to become advocates for shared leadership for the future.

 The first Women's Rights Convention took place in 1848 in Seneca Falls, New York.
-To recognize the 72-year path from that historic event to 1920, the Women 100 Road Rally will feature 100 women drivers leading a caravan of cars, trucks and buses to Philadelphia.
+To recognize the 72-year path from that historic event to 1920, "Sharing the High Road" will feature 100 women drivers leading a caravan of cars, trucks and buses to Philadelphia.